Approach

 Why Standard DD Falls Short

-Traditional due diligence is good at what it was designed for.
-Financials, legal exposure, market sizing, management backgrounds.
-These are known quantities with known methods.
+Traditional DD is good at what it was built for.
+Financials.
+Legal exposure.
+Market size.
+Management backgrounds.
 Your accountants and lawyers have done this a thousand times.

-But most target companies now claim some form of AI capability.
+But most targets now claim some kind of AI capability.
 The CIM says "proprietary AI."
-The management presentation shows a slide about machine learning.
-The data room has a folder called "Technology" with a few architecture diagrams.
+The management deck has a slide about machine learning.
+The data room has a "Technology" folder with a few architecture diagrams.

-Standard DD teams look at this material and move on.
-They don't know what questions to ask.
-They can't tell the difference between a fine-tuned model and an API wrapper.
-They can't evaluate whether the training data is clean or whether the model will break when the market shifts.
+Standard DD teams skim it and move on.
+They don't know what to ask.
+They can't tell a fine-tuned model from an API wrapper.
+They can't tell if the training data is clean or if the model will break when the market shifts.

 What traditional DD covers well